techToy-Studio/symphoni-composer/docs/saving.md

 ---
 sidebar_position: 7
-title: Saving Progress
+title: Saving & Loading
 description: Learn how to save and manage your Symphoni levels
 ---

-# Saving Progress
+# Saving your Symphoni

 ## Basic Saving
 - Save frequently (Ctrl + S)